 An Affordable Neighborhood Joint

 In the summer you want to sit on the benches outside Manfreds and quench your thirst with delicious and easy-to-drink wines.
 Just ask the waiters what they recommend and they will guide you in the right direction.
-They might ask your preferences in return, but you won’t need knowledge about grapes, terroir, country or producers.
-The last time we were here we met up with fashion and food stylist Mette Mortensen and shared glasses of both white, orange and sparkling rosé selected by our nice host.
+They might ask your preferences in return, but you won’t need knowledge about grapes, terroir, country, or producers.
+The last time we were here we met up with fashion and food stylist Mette Mortensen and shared glasses of both white, orange, and sparkling rosé selected by our nice host.
 When the air gets cold it’s better to sit by the bar inside or book a table for dinner.
-The meal is served family-style and both the food and atmosphere is very low-key.
+The meal is served family-style and both the food and atmosphere are very low-key.
 The prices are extremely affordable (7 courses for DKK 275!) and the restaurant is certified organic with 90-100% organic produce.
-You can also get a good selection of the menu as takeaway.
+You can also get a good selection of the menu as take away.

 The Vegetable-Focused Restaurant Famous For Its Tartare